sf-wdi-29/express-personal-api/README.md

 - Test Environment
     - Can I get vanilla, hard coded html to render for model?
     - Get profile API to work.

+##Phase 2
-    - Get books API to do something with seed data.
+    - update books to weird animals
+    - get seed data to render as JSON for Index API on local and heroku

 #Start up Instructions
 - nodemon server.js